Git-Forked/RetroarchCheatFileReducer/README.md

 # Retroarch Cheat File Reducer

 # Description
-Aides to reduce a cheat file with a personal selection of the cheats you want to use.
+Aids to reduce a cheat file with a personal selection of the cheats you want to use.

 # Instructions
 Copy a selection of cheats you wish to have to a new file, like: Test.cht